wmo-im/wis2box-training/documentation/docs/en/practical-sessions/connecting-to-wis2-over-mqtt.md

 MQTT Explorer is a useful tool to browse and review the topic structure for a given MQTT broker to review data being published.

-Note that MQTT is primarily used for "machine-to-machine" communication; meaning that there would normally be a client automatically parsing the messages as they are received.
+!!! note "About MQTT"
+    MQTT Explorer provides a user-friendly interface to connect to an MQTT broker and explore the topics and message structure used by WIS2.

+    In practice, MQTT intended to be used for machine-to-machine communication, where an application or service subscribes to topics and processes messages programmatically in real-time.

     To work with MQTT programmatically (for example, in Python), you can use MQTT client libraries such as [paho-mqtt](https://pypi.org/project/paho-mqtt) to connect to an MQTT broker and process incoming messages.
 There exist numerous MQTT client and server software, depending on your requirements and technical environment.

 ## Using MQTT Explorer to connect to the Global Broker

-To view messages published by a WIS2 Global Broker you can "MQTT Explorer" which can be downloaded from the [MQTT Explorer website](https://mqtt-explorer.com).
+To view messages published by a WIS2 Global Broker you can use "MQTT Explorer" which can be downloaded from the [MQTT Explorer website](https://mqtt-explorer.com).

 Open MQTT Explorer and add a new connection to the Global Broker hosted by MeteoFrance using the following details: